epasseto/UdacityCourse_ThirdProject/README.md

 # Third Project

-This Project is about **IBM Recoomendations** of Data Science Course of Udacity.
+This Project is about **IBM Recommendations** of Data Science Course of Udacity.

 ---